 Below your marker’s Address/GPS setting, there are also options to add simple animations to the map.
 For example, you can add a small bounce to your marker when the map loads, which can be a nice touch.
 You can also configure your Google Map to display a pop-up box next to your marker, which will spell out its full address.

 When you’re ready, click on the Save Marker button and the page will reload.
 Then, hit the Save Map button in the middle of the screen, and the plugin will save all of your changes.

-That’s it!
-You just added your first Google Map to WordPress.
-With this plugin (and others like it), you can create as many maps as you want.
+With all of that done, you just successfully added your first Google Map to WordPress.
+With this plugin, you can create as many maps as you want.

 If you don’t want to use a plugin to create WordPress Google Maps, you can go the manual route instead.
 There are built-in embed features you can use to place Google Maps in WordPress.
 However, a far easier approach is to use a service that enables you to generate embed codes for Google Maps on the fly.